Dear Ms. Vicki,

-Check on base for the availability for counseling sessions, couples communication classes sponsored by Army Community Service, and marriage enrichment service sponsored by the chaplains.
-If none are available, then contact Military OneSource 24/7 and they will connect you to a provider in your local area.
+Check on base for the availability of counseling sessions, couples communication classes sponsored by Army Community Service, and marriage enrichment service sponsored by the chaplains.
+If none is available, contact Military OneSource 24/7 and they will connect you to a provider in your local area.
 The services are free.

 Take a look at five other quick tips below.
 Please keep in touch with me and let me know how you are doing.
 Thank you for taking the time to read the column and for writing to me.

-- I Want To Give You What You Need.
-This communicates to your partner what you need instead of saying “you this” and “you did that”.
-This keeps your partner on the defensive and you risk the other person shutting down.
-Shutting down in detrimental to a relationship.
+- I Want to Give You What You Need.
+This communicates to your partner what you need instead of saying "you this" and "you did that."
+Those words keep your partner on the defensive and you risk the other person shutting down.
+Shutting down is detrimental to a relationship.

 - The Problem Is the Problem.
 Attack the problem and not each other.
 Many couples spend time fighting each other but never solve the problem.
 Try to recognize what the problem is instead of fighting each other.
 You are not the problem, and your husband is not the problem.
 As humans, we spend time searching internally by blaming ourselves and other people when we should look externally for solutions.